brianryer/portfolio/collections/_resume_sections/profile.md

 standard_profile:

-  I am a technical writer with web development skills, fluent in German.
+  Technical writer with doc ops and web dev skills, fluent in German.

 verbose_profile:

-  I am a technical writer, content manager, and information designer with well developed skills in project management, web development, research, business analysis and presentation.
+  I am a technical writer, content manager, and information designer with well developed skills in data management, web development, and presentation.
 I am fluent in German, and held a TS/SCI security clearance while living abroad.
 ---